House by Hand

 The frame in the midst of disassembly

-In anticipation of the raising, in the fall of 2021, Joshua’s family along with his M&T colleagues dismantled a small hand-hewn, 18th-century barn frame from Ellsworth in order to repurpose it as an ell addition to the Jordan house.
+In anticipation of the re-raising, in the fall of 2021, Joshua’s family along with his M&T colleagues dismantled a small hand-hewn, 19th-century barn frame from Ellsworth in order to repurpose it as an ell addition to the Jordan house.
 Finally, in early 2022, after seven years of preparation and serious planning, Joshua, Julia, and their three boys along with M&T team members Michael Updegraff and Mike Cox and preservation carpenter Nevan Carling began to resurrect the old Jordan house.

 The Ellsworth barn